bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 - Simply, the time to get from one location to another
 - Most travel should focus on hitting a milestone of some kind at least within 5 days.
 Travel should be directed to get somewhere.
 Unstructured travel isn't travel, it is adventuring.
 - A full day of travel is considered 14 hours of continual travel, this gives the characters ample time to rest.
-- At the end of the segment characters will need to pay for the food they used (rations tend to cost 2 silver per travel segment)
+- At the end of the segment characters will need to pay for the [[Food]] they ate.
+Generally you need to eat 1 [[Food]] per day travelled.
 - Characters at the start of each travel segment declare a [[Activities#Travelling Activity]] they will focus on during the travel.
 - Some travel segments will have specific modifiers.
 Maybe its dangerously hot, cold, you can get sick.
 Otherwise some travel segments will restrict types of [[Asset]], no [[Asset#Vehicles]], no horses, etc.